-Have you ever wondered why the spaces in your home don't flow?
+Have you ever wondered why the spaces in your home don’t flow?
 Or why stepping from your kitchen into your living room gives you a jarring sensation?
 If your home decor is not cohesive, your home will never feel “right” or finished.

 Happy New Year, friends!
 With a New Year brings lots of fresh ideas for updating our homes.
 As you decide on what rooms to tackle this year, it’s important that you try to keep a cohesive feeling throughout.
 If you walk from room to room and it all just seems “off”, maybe these are some of the reasons why…

 1. You Do Not Have a Whole House Color Palette